kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v1/04-the-view.md

 };
 ```

-View the page in the browser and you will see our JSON parsed and manipulate using JavaScript and the DOM.
+View the page in the browser and you will see our JSON
+parsed and manipulate using JavaScript and the DOM.
 But what's with the HTML not being rendered properly?
-This is more complex data than we need to deal with right now.
-So for now just go into data.js and manually remove all our HTML.
+This is more complex data than we need to deal with
+right now.
+So jor now just go into `data.js` and
+manually remove all our HTML.

 `js/data.js`